Software-Improvement-Group/sigridci/docs/analysis-scope-configuration.md

 | `enabled`   | Yes       | Set to `true` to enable architecture quality analysis.                            |
 | `model`     | No        | Version of the SIG Architecture Quality Model to use.
 Defaults to latest version. |

+Architecture Quality also requires the repository history to be included in the upload.
+This requires the `--include-history` option to be enabled in the [Sigrid CI client script](client-script-usage.md).

 ## Contact and support

 Feel free to contact [SIG's support department](mailto:support@softwareimprovementgroup.com) for any questions or issues you may have after reading this document, or when using Sigrid or Sigrid CI.
 Users in Europe can also contact us by phone at +31 20 314 0953.